 - Subject & Standards: Choose the subject by clicking on the icon next to a subject.
 To apply specific standards to your checkpoint, click the arrows to the right of each subject to find more specific information.

-- Features: Choose the Depth of Knowledge covered in your checkpoint (Recall, Skill/Concept, Strategic Thinking, Extended Thinking) and the Difficulty Level (Easy, Medium, Difficult).
+- Features: Choose the Depth of Knowledge covered in your question (Recall, Skill/Concept, Strategic Thinking, Extended Thinking) and the Difficulty Level (Easy, Medium, Difficult).

-- Keywords: Add any applicable keywords that will help other educators search for, and find this checkpoint.
+- Keywords: Add any applicable keywords that will help other educators search for, and find this question.

-- Source and Image Rights: If you have used content from another source during the creation of this checkpoint, you can cite them here.
+- Source and Image Rights: If you have used content from another source during the creation of this question, you can cite them here.

-- Notes: Here is where you can attach a note to this checkpoint.
-Notes can be used for reference for yourself, or for other educators.
-They can also be used to help give the context of this checkpoint to your students.
+- Comments: Here is where you can add a comment to this question.
+Comments can be used for reference for yourself, or for other educators.
+They can also be used to help give the context of this question to your students.
 (See our article on for more information)

-6. Once you are finished editing the information for your checkpoint, click the Save button.
+6. Once you are finished editing the information for your question, click the Save button located at the top of the menu.